deckhouse/deckhouse/modules/110-istio/docs/EXAMPLES.md

   * Wait for the corresponding pod `istiod-v1x16-xxx-yyy` to appear in `d8-istio` namespace.
   * For every application Namespase with istio enabled:
     * Change `istio-injection: enabled` lable to `istio.io/rev: v1x16`.
-    * Recreate the Pods in namespace (one at a time), simultaneously monitoring the application workability.
+    * Recreate the Pods in namespace (one at a time), simultaneously monitoring the application's workability.
   * Reconfigure `globalVersion` to `1.16` and remove the `additionalVersions` configuration.
   * Make sure, the old `istiod` Pod has gone.
   * Change application namespace labels to `istio-injection: enabled`.